ljmukdev/autorestock-microservices-frontend/GITHUB_SETUP.md

 # GitHub Repository Setup Guide

-This guide will help you set up your StockPilot repository on GitHub and configure it for Railway deployment.
+This guide will help you set up your AutoRestock repository on GitHub and configure it for Railway deployment.

 ## 🚀 Step 1: Create GitHub Repository